Bias Reporting & Prevention

 Answer

-The Bias Response Prevention and Advisory Board is composed of members of the UIC community who are committed to preventing, addressing and responding to bias on our campus.
-The Team reviews themes that arise through the tool and discusses ways to engage the campus community in bias prevention and response.
+The Bias Support Committee is composed of members of the UIC community who are committed to preventing, addressing and responding to bias on our campus.
+The Team reviews themes that arise through the tool and discusses ways to engage the campus community in bias prevention and support.
+The Board is chaired by a staff member in the Office of the Dean of Students.

 Answer